shalperin/vr-walk-in-place-game-controller/README.md

 - Study this effect with an eye towards the next generation of VR users: does the magnitude of the effect change if the user is "VR naive" (never having used VR) or not (i.e. a regular Horizon Worlds, VR Chat user, or Gorilla Tag user)

 A free GNU General Public license is hereby granted to anyone doing nonprofit academic research.
 If you need that more formally, reach out. http://shimi.run.

-### Support this work
-Probably I should request modest retroactive support for several tools and assets I purchased to complete and share the first phase of my independent VR locomotion research.
-If you are interested in supporting this and future work please reach out.
-Also if you are working on an interesting project and need coding help, also get in touch. -- contact info at https://shimi.run